buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 minute

 A small flame appears at the end of the metal tube you hold in your hand.
-The flame remains there for the duration of the spell and doesn't harm you or your equipment.
+The flame remains there for the duration of the spell and doesn' \*\*t harm you or your equipment.
 The flame produces bright light in a 1-meter radius and dim light in a 1-meter radius.
 The spell ends if you dismiss it as an Action or if you cast it again.

 With a ranged spell Attack Roll and spending 1 Action, you can extend the flame up to 9 meters to hit a target.
 On a hit, the target takes 2d6 fire damage; as long as you maintain the same target, you have a +2 bonus to hit with the next attack.